zoubochao/SeqModelMDD/README.md

 ## Data：

-  The extracted feature data can be downloaded from this link.
+  The extracted feature data can be downloaded from this link (will be uploaded soon).

 ## Requirements：